 The fear and harassment felt among members of EPIC and their families is present throughout their community.
 Evelyn Garzetta, the program director of Latino Outreach, another ministry of Grace Church, Milbrook that works with migrant workers in the area sent out an email in February stating that rumors of ICE (Immigration and Customs Enforcement) raids were keeping many immigrants without documentation at home, afraid even to go to the grocery store.

-But EPIC’s members aren’t just concerned, they are also critical of the rise of anti-immigrant sentiment and policies.
+But EPIC’s members aren’t just concerned, they also offer an intelligent critique of the rise of anti-immigrant sentiment and policies.

 “If we take away immigration,” says Cassie, “we take away our right to call ourselves a melting pot.”

-Cassie, like the other students, sees anti-immigrant sentiment as “not a fear of immigrants or immigration, [but] racism,” particularly against people from Latin countries.
+Cassie, like the other students, sees anti-immigrant sentiment as “not a fear of immigrants or immigration, [but] racism,” particularly against Latinos.